<

 Weeks 7-8

-50% volume reduction Logistics finalised Gear pack completed Weather window confirmed
+50% volume reduction Logistics finalized Gear pack completed Weather window confirmed

 Week 7 — Reduce Volume